alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/rocketmq-example/readme.md

 }
 ```

-Or you can using the native API of RocketMQ to send messages:
+Or you can use the native API of RocketMQ to send messages:

 ```java
 public class RocketMQProducer {